FengchunFan/8_puzzle/README.md

 # 8_puzzle

-program that solves the eight-puzzle.
-You will solve it using
+program that solves the eight-puzzle using:

 1) Uniform Cost Search1